 The ID of an order.

 The total value of an order, incl. taxes.

 E-Commerce → Order → Coupon Value

 Those are just the most important ones.
-Depending on your shop configuration you might find a lot more data that can be tracked.
+Depending on your shop configuration, you might find much more data that can be tracked.
 Use the GTM debugger and look for Data Layer variables that start with “mapp.”.